 Lithium batteries are the best option for domestic grid-connected homes.
 These batteries are commonly used in appliances we use every day from phones to laptops.
 Lithium batteries have a higher density of energy compared to Lead Acid batteries.
 This means that you get more power with a smaller lithium-ion battery than you would with a lead-acid battery of the same size or even bigger.

 Lithium batteries can tolerate huge temperature changes and can be used between 320 – 1000 F. Lithium batteries have a long lifetime can last up to 10 years and do not require maintenance.
 However, they have higher upfront costs and must use a controller as it poses a slight risk of fire in case of overcharging.

 Advantages of Lithium Batteries

-Lithium battery is becoming the battery of choice for many reasons and it is also they are used in portable battery power stations: If you are a Beginner in Solar Setups or looking for a Portable system consider a Power Station that will house a battery, controllers, inverters and more and save you the hassle.
+Lithium battery is becoming the battery of choice for many reasons and it is also they are used in portable battery power stations: If you are a Beginner in Solar Setups or looking for a Portable system consider a solar generator that will house a battery, controllers, inverters and more and save you the hassle.

 This is because of they add more functionalities to a battery bank to allow it for more than just for home use.